slowernews/wisdom-tldr/README.md

 ===
 ###On teamwork

+No one is smarter than a small group.

 > *'If you want to go fast, go alone.
 If you want to go far, go together.' -- African proverb*

+===
+###On procrastination

+People procrastinate specially when there are no urgency/deadlines: the panic monster

+// > *'mark manson on procrastination

 ===
 ###On herd mentality